 The Witness walkthrough & puzzle guide

-To beat them, you'll first have to understand their rules, which can often be inferred from the puzzles themselves or by observing the area surrounding the panels.
+To beat the challenges you'll first have to understand their rules, which can often be inferred from the puzzles themselves or by observing the area surrounding the panels.
 There are also mysterious recorded messages tucked away in various places, which may (or may not) help explain what is going on.
 For every area in The Witness walkthrough we'll give you hints for how to get started, which will then lead on to full puzzle solutions for each panel if you're still struggling to crack the code.

 A quick note on controls, as these aren't really explained within the game: